fabric/fabric/sites/docs/upgrading.rst

         task uses
       - Ported
       - Reinstated as the ``hosts`` parameter of `@task <fabric.tasks.task>`.
+        Further, it can now handle dicts of `.Connection` kwargs in addition to simple host strings.
     * - ``@roles`` for determining the default list of group-of-host targets a given task uses
       - Pending